genexuslabs/web-controls-library/src/components/gauge-range/readme.md

-# gx-range
+# gx-gauge-range

-Component using within `gx-gauge` to draw and show its information.
+Component used within `gx-gauge` to draw and show its range.

 <!-- Auto Generated Below -->